Courses Offered by Theatre and Dance

 • DAN 499 Projects

 Supervised individual creative projects in dance.
+Variable content course.
 May be repeated to a maximum of six hours.

 Credit hoursLecture contact hoursLab contact hoursTypically offered